cs-fullstack-2019-spring/javascript-review3-ic-tdude0175/README.md

 # JavaScript-review3-ic

 ### Problem 1:
 Put the start of your program in a main function.
 Create a class for a bank account user.
 Include name, address, and account balance.
+Create a function that can change the account balance.
+It WILL NOT be changed if you log it.

 ### Problem 2:
 Put the start of your program in a main function.
 Create 5 key/value pairs for names and nicknames.
 Create a function that calls the person's name key to get the nickname value.
 You should be able to call your function from your main function.